List of Kansas State Wildcats bowl games

 The Kansas State Wildcats football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the Kansas State University in the Big 12 Conference.
-Since the establishment of the team in 1896, Kansas State has played in 22 bowl games.
-This total includes six appearances in the current "New Year's Six" major bowl games (the Rose, Sugar, Fiesta, Orange, Cotton, and Peach Bowl).
+Since the establishment of the team in 1896, Kansas State has played in 25 bowl games.
+This total includes seven appearances in the current "New Year's Six" major bowl games (the Rose, Sugar, Fiesta, Orange, Cotton, and Peach Bowl).
 The team played in two Fiesta Bowls during the Bowl Championship Series (BCS) era, one Fiesta Bowl during the Bowl Alliance era, and three Cotton Bowl appearances prior to it being included in the College Football Playoff.

 Kansas State's first bowl game was in 1982, under coach Jim Dickey.
 The team was defeated by the Wisconsin Badgers in the 1982 Independence Bowl.